emakrygiannakis/webserver-php-nginx/README.md

 # Simple php-nginx hello world application

-This repo has the nessecary files for a simple hello world application using a php and nginx container
+This repo has the nessecary files for a simple hello world application using a php8.1-fpm and the latest nginx.

 ## Requirments for this app in any OS

 You need to have install docker, docker-compose git and internet conection.

 ## installation and use